-However, vape products can also be made whole-plant hemp extract.
-Popularly known as full-spectrum CBD, this preparation contains not only CBD but small amounts of many other cannabinoids (including <0.3% THC) naturally present in hemp.
+Vape products can also be made with full-spectrum CBD. this type of whole-plant extract contains not only CBD but small amounts of many other cannabinoids (including <0.3% THC) naturally present in hemp.

 It also includes terpenes: aromatic compounds found in cannabis and many other plants, which possess various health benefits of their own (1).
-Whole-plant extracts also contain fatty acids, vitamins, minerals, and other minor phytochemicals (plant chemicals).
+In addition, whole-plant extracts contain fatty acids, vitamins, minerals, and other minor phytochemicals (plant chemicals).

-If you want to get the most benefits out of vaping CBD — whether it’s for reducing anxiety, pain, stress, or something else — you will want to look for e-liquids made with full-spectrum or broad-spectrum CBD.
+If you want to get the most benefits out of vaping CBD — whether it’s for reducing anxiety, pain, stress, or something else — you should look for full-spectrum CBD vape juice.

 The other key ingredient in CBD vape juice is a carrier agent, which accounts for most of the liquid you see.